Kapi-hub/university-project-website/readme.md

 1. Download the latest version of Tomcat [here](https://tomcat.apache.org/).
 We are using Tomcat 10.1.9.
 2. Extract the downloaded Tomcat zip file to your desired location.

-### Adding the Password Environment Variable for the Database
+### Adding the necessary Environment Variables for the Database
 The password for the database is, of course, not published on Git, and you should have access to it already.
 <!-- TODO: Add instructions on how to get the password, how to configure database -->